vrk-kpa/suomifi-ui-components/src/core/Toast/Toast.md

 ### Toast with heading

-Toast can also contain a heading if needed.
-The content should, however, be kept concise in all cases.
+Toast can also contain a `headingText` if needed.
+You can control the semantics of the heading with the `headingVariant` prop (visual style is fixed).

+Even with a heading the content should be kept concise.

 ```js
 import { Toast } from 'suomifi-ui-components';